alex-connolly/guardian/vm/evm/README.md

 ## Guardian --> EVM

-Experimental implementation of a compiler from Guardian to EVM bytecode.
+Experimental implementation of a compiler from a Guardian AST to EVM bytecode.

 ### Encoding